 What is the REPAIR Program?

 REPAIR is a DHHS-funded family violence demonstration project that provides young people with access to a creative therapeutic program that is tailored specifically to their needs.
-It is a joint pilot project between Crossroads Youth & Family Services Network and Salvation Army Westcare.
+This pilot project operates across the north and west Melbourne metro area as part of the Crossroads Youth & Family Services Network.

 REPAIR will assist young people through building skills with relationships, regulation, integrating experiences of family violence and increasing capacity to engage.
 The aim is for a participant engagement period of three months to assist in their recovery journey.

 A young person (participant) will undergo a sensory assessment with an occupational therapist, where their most beneficial therapeutic delivery will be identified.